koalamadness/CS-2026/may_diary.md

 ## 2026/05/12
 Electro
 You can give the workflow file any name you like, but you must use .yml or .yaml as the file name extension.
 YAML is a markup language that's commonly used for configuration files.
+Workflows
+A workflow is a configurable automated process that will run one or more jobs.
+Workflows are defined by a YAML file checked in to your repository and will run when triggered by an event in your repository, or they can be triggered manually, or at a defined schedule.

 ## 2026/05/11
 Entonces “build” significa: